JeschkeLab/DeerLab/docsrc/source/beginners_guide.rst

 Phase correction
     Experimental dipolar signals are usually complex, the first step if to perform a phase correction which will minimize the imaginary component and maximize the real component.
-    If the signal is not complex-valued this step can be omited.
+    If the signal is not complex-valued this step can be omitted.
 The phase correction function ``correctphase`` takes the complex-valued dipolar signal, and returns the real-valued dipolar signal, whose real-part has been optimized: ::

         V = dl.correctphase(V)  # phase correction of experimental data